Behemouth/sites/README.md

 ## How to deploy

 1. Install or update WeedProxite first.
-2. Create your mirror site:
+2. Create your new mirror site,or copy from existing sites:

   ```
   mkdir my-mirror;
   cd my-mirror;
   proxite init;
   ```

-  Or copy from other sites.

 3. Edit `config.js`, remember to change `mirrorLinks` or `mirrorLinksFile`: